 This one’s a bigger myth than the Loch Ness Monster, because YHAs are brimming with plenty of other solo travellers that are just as keen to make new mates.
 Still nervous?
 Here’s some totally non-awkward ice-breaker ideas.
 Cook up a storm in the communal kitchen.
-Join in a hostel activity.
+Join one of the social activities.
 Bowl up to random people in the lounge room and ask, “How much does a polar bear weigh?
 Enough to break the ice.”
 Okay, maybe don’t use that last one.
 Pictured: actual footage of you walking into the common room greeting all your travel buddies.

 Lockers, tick.
 Key card room security, tick.
 Female-only rooms and bathrooms, tick and tick.
 Tell mum she doesn’t need to worry – YHAs are safe and secure.
 In fact, the biggest danger you’ll face is that sixth glass of box wine for the evening.

-Righto, so you’ve found a room on a home-sharing website (you know the one we’re talking about) at a price that seems to stack up against a hostel… but have you factored in those sneaky service, cleaning and credit card fees?
+Right, so you’ve found a room on a home-sharing website (you know the one we’re talking about) at a price that seems to stack up against budegt-accommodation… but have you factored in those sneaky service, cleaning and credit card fees?
 Do the maths, then tell us YHA isn’t better value for money.
 Plus, there’s no risk of some dodgy host cancelling on you at the last minute.

-Sure, party hostels exist – the sort of place where the hostel bar keeps you awake at 3am by pumping out some mind-numbing remix of LMFAO’s Party Rock Anthem on repeat – but you can weed them out with a quick Google search and a scan of reviews.
-At YHA, you’ll be able to meet new mates at dinner or at a hostel activity – not in a haze of Redfoo, cheap vodka and bad decisions you’ll regret the next morning – and look forward to a solid night’s sleep when you need one.
+Sure, party accommodations exist – the sort of place where the bar keeps you awake at 3am by pumping out some mind-numbing remix of LMFAO’s Party Rock Anthem on repeat – but you can weed them out with a quick Google search and a scan of reviews.
+At YHA, you’ll be able to meet new mates at dinner or at an activity – not in a haze of Redfoo, cheap vodka and bad decisions you’ll regret the next morning – and look forward to a solid night’s sleep when you need one.

 If you’re looking for gourmet room service and 1000 thread count Egyptian cotton sheets, then let the hotel down the road gauge your wallet.
 But if you’re a little more circumspect with your spending, YHA’s clean rooms, well-appointed facilities, fully equipped communal kitchens and comfy common areas provide value for money that can’t be beat.

-Think hostels are only found in dud destinations, or a sweaty half-hour trek from the bus station on the outskirts of town?
+Think hostel style accommodations are only found in dud destinations, or a sweaty half-hour trek from the bus station on the outskirts of town?
 Think again.
-Visit Sydney Harbour YHA overlooking Sydney’s most iconic locations, YHA Queenstown Central in the heart of NZ’s adventure capital, or Magnetic Island YHA within a tropical wildlife resort if you need any more convincing.
+Visit YHA Sydney Harbour overlooking Sydney’s most iconic locations, or YHA Port Elliot perched on the wild and stunning coastline of the Fleurieu Peninsula.

-With 80 YHA hostels located in every corner of Australia and 40 YHA properties spread across the North and South Islands of New Zealand, you’ll be introduced to an expansive network of hostels that are every bit as unique as the destinations themselves.
-Book your stay in Australia or NZ to find out for yourself – don’t let the myths scare you off.
+With YHA accommodations located in every corner of Australia and tons more spread across the North and South Islands of New Zealand, you’ll be introduced to an expansive network of accommodations that are every bit as unique as the destinations themselves.
+Book your stay in Australia or NZ to find out for yourself – don’t let the myths scare you off!